eMwww/home/research.md

 # Readings
 Some material I find both entertaining and useful
-- Alfred Tarski *Introduction to logic and to the methodology of deductive sciences*.
+- Alfred Tarski. *Introduction to logic and to the methodology of deductive sciences*.
 OUP.
-- Graham Priest *Logic: A Very Short Introduction*.
+- Graham Priest. *Logic: A Very Short Introduction*.
 OUP.
-- Douglas R Hofstadter *Gödel, Escher, Bach: An Eternal Golden Braid*.
+- Douglas R. Hofstadter. *Gödel, Escher, Bach: An Eternal Golden Braid*.
+Basic Books 1999 (First published in 1979).

 # Research Projects